 Every child is different, so it’s up to you to decide what type of makeup products are best for your little one(s) based on their age, maturity level, etc. There are several options:

 Pretend makeup sets encourage a young child’s imagination.
-Plan Toys describes how role-playing with fake makeup can support a child’s development: “Language and social skills soar as children role-play with friends or parents – describing what they are doing what colors they are using what makeup is placed where and why asking questions, etc. Fine motor skills and hand-eye coordination are also boosted as children concentrate on using a steady hand to apply products.”
+Plan Toys describes how role-playing with fake makeup can support a child’s development: “Language and social skills soar as children role-play with friends or parents – describing what they are doing, what colors they are using, what makeup is placed where and why, asking questions, etc. Fine motor skills and hand-eye coordination are also boosted as children concentrate on using a steady hand to apply products.”

 Plus, fake makeup is 100% mess-free!
 We’ve listed several great brands below that carry non-toxic fake makeup sets.

-Real makeup that’s made for kids
+Option #2: Real makeup that’s made for kids

-There aren’t very many brands out there that make truly non-toxic and natural makeup for toddlers, kids, and tweens, but we’ve listed a few brands below that you can feel safe letting your children play with.
+There aren’t very many makeup kit brands out there that make truly non-toxic and natural makeup for toddlers, kids, and tweens, but we’ve listed a few brands below that you can feel safe letting your children play with.
 You can also find a more thorough guide to real makeup for kids here.

-Real makeup that’s made for adults
+Option #3: Real makeup that’s made for adults

-Even though it’s made for grown ups, one could argue that using safe, non-toxic makeup that’s technically for adults is better than using kid makeup that could contain toxic chemicals.
+Even though it’s made for grown-ups, one could argue that using safe, non-toxic makeup that’s technically for adults is better than using kid makeup that could contain toxic chemicals.
 We recommend sticking with clean and trusted brands like Beautycounter, Honest, and Elate.

-And then, of course, there’s always the option of D.I.Y.ing your cosmetics!
+And then, of course, there’s always the option of DIYing your cosmetics!
 This can be a fun activity you can do with your kids, and it gives you much more control over the ingredients used.
 A quick Google search will turn up recipes for everything from eyeliner to lip gloss.

 What To Look for in Non-Toxic Pretend Makeup for Children